sictweb/web700/notes/week01.md

 5. Click the "Open Folder" button and choose your newly-created "Ex1" folder.

-6. Next, hover your moue over the "EX1" text in the left pane; this will cause 4 icons to appear.
+6. Next, hover your mouse over the "EX1" text in the left pane; this will cause 4 icons to appear.
 Click the first one (It looks like a little file with a plus (+) icon) to create a new file within the "Ex1" folder.

 7. Name this file "Hello.js" and press enter.
 Once this is complete, "Hello.js" should be open and ready for editing.